meganz/mpenc_doc/source/background.rst

 Conf. of contents
   This is a straightforward application of cryptography.

+In conclusion, we've taken a top-down approach to identify security properties that are direct high-level user concerns in a general *private group session*.
+We have not considered lower-level properties (e.g. *contributiveness*, *key control*) here since they are only relevant to specific implementations; but we will discuss such properties *when and if* they might affect the ones above.

 Threat models
 =============

 Attackers with different powers may try to break any of the above properties.
-Firstly, let's define and describe these powers:
+First, let's define and describe these powers:

 Active communications attack (on the entire transport) This is the standard attack that all modern communications systems should